bmsohwinc/my-cp/notes.md

         - Finding number of set bits
         - Reversing bits
         - Finding if number is power of 2
+        - Finding missing number from n distinct numbers in range 0 - n
+            - math approach can lead to int overflow.
+But XORing can avoid it.
     - check: link9
 10. **_VSP_** - Very Specific Problems
     - These are ones which are not general problems.
 They are specifically made to analyze different approaches, analyze their Time and Space complexities, etc